GSA/digitalgov.gov/content/resources/2/inventory-data-gov-guide.md

   Clone Feature
 </h3>

 <span style="font-weight: 400">Users can create a clone of a particular dataset by clicking on the â€œCloneâ€ button displayed on the top right of the dataset page.
-The Clone feature is useful if you are entering lots of datasets manually, and most of the metadata Â like Bureau Code, Program Code, Publisher Name, Contact Name etc. is the same Â for all of them.</span>
+The Clone feature is useful if you are entering lots of datasets manually, and most of the metadata  like Bureau Code, Program Code, Publisher Name, Contact Name etc. is the same  for all of them.</span>

 <span style="font-weight: 400">After you click on the Clone button, make sure to correct the Dataset title and Unique Identifier at a minimum on the cloned dataset, and review all the other field values to make sure they are correct before updating the dataset.</span>